mercyzi/HAIformer/README.md

 ## HAIformer

-Code for our submission ECAI 2024 ID_249 paper
+Code for our submission: ECAI24_paper_249

 ### Data Source